junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Can you cure Sam too?"
 Dean asks, breathless, too overwhelmed worrying about everyone and everything.
 "Wipe those Hell memories for him or whatever horror he had to live through?"

 Cas edges to Sam's soul, placing a gentle palm over that trembling cloud of light.
 The bloody pink surface that looks awful lot like flayed skin in boiling water starts calming down.
-Dean watches the bubbling light cloud slowly ease down, reminded of how the cry baby Sammy used to be coaxed to sleep when he was still wrapped in a warm swaddle.
+Dean watches the bubbling light cloud slowly ease down, reminded of how the crybaby Sammy used to be coaxed to sleep when he was still wrapped in a warm swaddle.
 Dean doesn't realize since when does a small smile curling onto his lips.

 They manage to steal Adam too, in the end, with a small diversion strategy to draw Michael away from what's probably his favorite human pet or whatever's been going on between them.

 Michael growls at them furiously as Cas leaps out of the Cage with Dean -- along with Sam's soul and Adam's soul and broken body.

-Behind them, they can hear Lucifer unleashes his rage on his brother, and Michael returns the favor.
+Behind them, they can hear Lucifer unleashing his rage on his brother, and Michael returns the favor.
 Dean is too busy watching Cas and their rescues to notice any more of their little activities.

 Once outside, Castiel turns full-on into a god of healing -- patching Sam up with more delicacy than the rushed emergency patch a moment ago, then Adam.
 Fixing Adam's shattered body takes nearly as much effort as healing his soul, but Castiel finishes the work in the end.
 All the while Dean is thinking if that's exactly how Cas fixed his or Sam's body too -- the Winchester's guardian angel fixing all three brothers, is it a miracle or a duty fulfilled?